kburnik/php_codebase/README.md

 ### Static files

-You can have static files for configurations, templates, default data or other use cases, for now you can specify all these files into the target's srcs attribute.
-To get the absolute path, you'll need to use the app root path which is defined in the binary target's bootstrapper (e.g. for the target foo/bar:add_args you would use APP_ROOT_FOO_BAR_ADD_ARGS).

-In the future, expect to have a `data` attribute and a simple API for these resources.
+For accessing static files such as templates, default data and other content which should live in separate files, rather than source code, use the `php_resource` rule.
+This will create a library with a `StaticResource` class which you can access in the source files.
+See the app/story as an example.

 ## TODO

-* Add `data` attribute for php_rule, to reference static sources.
-Also add data_file method to resolve the path to a static resource or consider having a Resource class to handle access to these files.

 * Consider doing apriory symbol bootstraping - for example, find all PHP tokens of type T_STRING which refer to a class/interface/trait, resolve their